GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Numerical Experiments

 \subsection{Comparison with state-of-the-art methods}

-We compare our approach with other state-of-the-art methods on both NTU-60 and NTU-120 datasets, as shown in Table~\ref{table1}.
-Since our GCN module is following CTR-GCN~\cite{chen2021channel} with the major difference lying in the temporal module, we show more results on CTR-GCN for a more comprehensive comparison.
-As we can see all of our results, no matter whether using only joint or using ensembled streams combining joint and bone, outperform CTR-GCN with a large margin on all benchmarks.
-Our method's limited performance gain with extra joint or bone motion, compared to CTR-GCN, may stem from our path development layer exploiting position differences between consecutive time points.
-As a result, streams using joint and bone motion provide identical information at the beginning of the network, limiting their help.
-Our model, integrating five data streams, achieves the best result compared to other state-of-the-art approaches across three out of four benchmarks.

 Table~\ref{Charlearn2013_exp} shows the comparison results between our result and other state-of-the-art methods on Chalearn2013 dataset.
 We only employ the joint stream for fair comparison as other approaches only use the joint representation on Chalearn2013 dataset.
-It is evident that our model yields the best result on the small-scale gesture dataset, proving its effectiveness on the small dataset.
-It is important to highlight that our network structure remains the same on all datasets, demonstrating its strong adaptability for different dataset sizes.
+It is evident that our model yields the best result on the small-scale gesture dataset, surpassing the second-best method by 0.42\%, proving its effectiveness on the small dataset.